What is breast implant revision?

 RELATED: Common Questions about Breast Implants

-Here at Centre for Surgery in London, we offer the full range of breast implant revision procedures, including breast implant removal, breast implant replacement, breast implant removal combined with a breast lift and fat transfer breast augmentation.
+We offer the full range of breast implant revision procedures, including breast implant removal, breast implant replacement, breast implant removal combined with a breast lift and fat transfer breast augmentation.
 Breast implant surgery is the most popular cosmetic surgery procedure performed in the UK.
 The first majority of women who have breast implants are pleased with the results of their procedure, although a small number of patients may not achieve the results they are looking for and may require breast implant revision.

 RELATED: What are common breast implant problems?

-Many people enjoy many years of having breast implants with no problems, although after a certain point, breast implant revision may be required.
+Many people enjoy many years of having breast implants with no problems, although, after a certain point, breast implant revision may be required.
 Other women may develop complications shortly after their procedure has taken place, or they may be dissatisfied with the results and require corrective surgery.
 Most reputable breast implant manufacturers offer a lifetime warranty, although it is highly likely that implants will eventually develop problems, especially after ten years.
 Breast implant revision surgery is required for women who have breast implants between 10 and 20 years old.
 In many cases, the need for breast implant revision surgery could have been minimised by careful preoperative planning and choosing an expert breast specialist to perform your primary breast augmentation.

 1. Changes in the size of breast implant necessitating breast implant replacement